-- Set up your slides with a widescreen 16:9 size ratio. - Use a sans serif font for body text.
+- Set up your slides with a widescreen 16:9 size ratio this works best in our virtual platform. - Use a sans serif font for body text.
 Sans serifs like Arial, Helvetica, or Calibri tend to be the easiest to read on screens. - Optimum title text is 45 55 points and no smaller than 36 points. - Body text should be at least 26 points. - Put dark text on a light background.
 This easiest to read.
-If you must use a dark background e.g. your company uses a standard template with a dark background make sure your text is quite light (white, cream, light grey, or pastels) and bump the font size up two or three notches. - Use decorative fonts only for slide headers, and then only if they're easy to read. - Align text left or right.
+If you must use a dark background -e.g. your company uses a standard template with a dark background make sure your text is quite light (white, cream, light grey, or pastels) and bump the font size up two or three notches. - Use decorative fonts only for slide headers, and then only if they're easy to read. - Align text left or right.
 Centred text is harder to read and looks amateurish.
 Line up all your text to a right-hand or left-hand baseline it will look better and be easier to follow. - Avoid clutter. - Avoid the use of clip art. - Use images only when they add important information or make an abstract point more concrete. - If using video, ensure that you load the file itself in the folder with your presentation.
 Do not link it and then only bring the PowerPoint slide.
-Presentations containing pictures and multimedia can be quite large and it can be useful to compress the file size.
+Presentations containing pictures and multimedia can be quite large and it can be useful to compress the file size. - For LIVE Virtual Presenters please ensure you send any video clips to us separately.